Michael Cooper (politician)

+Michael Cooper is the Conservative Member of Parliament for St. Albert—Sturgeon River.
+First elected in 2015, Cooper was re-elected in 2019, 2021, and 2025.

+Cooper serves as the Shadow Minister for Democratic Reform, as Vice-Chair of the Standing Committee on Procedure and House Affairs, and as a Member of the Standing Committee on Access to Information, Privacy, and Ethics.

+Cooper is a lifelong resident of St. Albert and an active community volunteer.
+He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.
+A graduate of the University of Alberta, Cooper received a Bachelor of Arts and a Bachelor of Laws, both with distinction.
+He was called to the Alberta Bar in 2010.
+Prior to being elected Cooper worked as a civil litigator at a leading Edmonton law firm.

 Political career

-On November 20, 2015, Michael Cooper was appointed Official Opposition Deputy Justice Critic by Interim Conservative Leader Rona Ambrose.
+On November 20, 2015, Cooper was appointed Official Opposition Deputy Justice Critic by Interim Conservative Leader Rona Ambrose.
 Cooper was re-appointed to this role by Conservative Leader Andrew Scheer as Deputy Shadow Minister.
 Following the 2019 federal election Cooper was appointed by Scheer as the Deputy Shadow Minister of Finance.

-Cooper is currently a member of the House of Commons Standing Committee on Procedure and House Affairs as well as the vice-chair of the Special Joint Committee on Medical Assistance in Dying (MAiD).
+Cooper currently serves as vice-chair of the House of Commons Standing Committee on Procedure and House Affairs and is a member of the Standing Committee on Access to Information, Privacy and Ethics.
+Previously, he served as vice-chair of the Special Joint Committee on Medical Assistance in Dying (MAiD).

 Cooper contributed to the 2017 book Turning Parliament Inside Out: Practical Ideas for Reforming Canada’s Democracy, which features a cross-section of Parliamentarians on ideas for Parliamentary reform.
 Cooper wrote a chapter on how to fix Question Period.

 Physician-assisted dying

 Ambrose also appointed Cooper as vice-chair of the Special Joint Committee on Physician-Assisted Dying.
 He, along with the other Conservative MPs on the committee authored a dissenting report from the majority committee report cautioning against advance directives and opening physician-assisted dying to minors.

 On April 14, 2016, then Justice Minister Jody Wilson-Raybould introduced Bill C-14, the government's Physician-Assisted Dying Legislation in the House of Commons.
 Bill C-14 was assented June 17, 2016 and incorporated several of the recommendations from the Conservative MPs' dissenting report, including limiting physician-assisted dying to competent adults suffering from a physical illness and prohibiting advance directives.